bufbuild/buf/private/README.md

 - `private/bufpkg` packages can import from `private/pkg` packages, but not `cmd` or `private/bufpkg` packages.
 - `private/pkg` packages can only import from other `private/pkg` packages.

-That is, the ordering is strictly `cmd -> private-buf -> private/bufpkg -> private/pkg`.
+That is, the ordering is strictly `cmd -> private/buf -> private/bufpkg -> private/pkg`.
 This is enforced by linting tools.